SmartWasteCollection/documentation/design/bounded-contexts.md

 *Core Subdomain*

+This core subdomain manages the logic of all the components that allow the company to collect waste.
+It's also responsible for creating missions and assigning those to trucks.

 ### Truck's Monitoring Context

 > It allows to continuously monitor and store information about the truck's state.
 For instance, it provides the position, the occupied volume, the carried waste type, whether it is involved in a mission and other useful information.